RedPillAnalytics/checkmate-examples-archive/obi/README.md

 The connection pool metadata included in SampleApp isn't very compelling as it uses XML data files, but you can see that the encrypted password is included, and although no variables are included in this connection pool, if they did, our JSON file would capture those as well.

 # Testing
-Checkmate has a pluggable testing framework that supports either the standard Checkmate testing library built in to the Gradle plugin, or the Baseline Validation Tool (BVT) which is offered from Oracle.
+Checkmate has a pluggable testing framework that supports either the standard Checkmate testing library built in to our Gradle plugin, or the Baseline Validation Tool (BVT) which is offered from Oracle.
 We prefer our built-in testing framework, so we'll configure that, first by telling Checkmate that the library is available in the Gradle Plugin Maven repo, which is specified with the `maven { url "https://plugins.gradle.org/m2/" }` line:

 ```gradle
 repositories {